dreeve/configs/README.md

 # A collection of configuration files

 ## Setup Instructions for a new machine
+At some point I'll make this into a nice little configuration script.
+But before that, I need to enumerate the steps it takes!

 * Either replace `$CONFIG_DIR` below with this directory's path or set the `$CONFIG_DIR` environment variable.